 Assessing Foundation Issues Yourself

 As a general rule, small cracks 1/4 inch in size or less are not cause for concern.
-Hairline cracks in your basement’s concrete mortar are also rarely reason for alarm.
+Hairline cracks in your basement’s concrete mortar are also rarely a reason for alarm.

 When shrinkage cracks occur, homeowners should take action.
 Shrinkage cracks tend to be L-shaped and may appear where foundations change levels.